Imjuakinhere/project2/README.txt

 Q4: What would happen if you had a busy-wait within one of your critical sections?
 What if it is a loop with sched_yield()?

+Busy-wait within the critical section will be a waste for the CPU cycles because nothing is being done just to wait. so if this happens within yeild loop the sched_yeild would make it do what the function asked for. it yeilds the processor to make way for a new thread to take place and more the one before to the end since is static.

 Q5: Why is it sometimes necessary to use the non-blocking pthread_mutex_trylock() instead of the blocking pthread_mutex_lock()?
 Think for example of a program that needs to acquire multiple mutexes at the same time.

+trylock() it tries to lock to aquire ownership of the mutex whitout it bloicking the calling thread.If by any chance it is already locked by another thread then it will reuturn and error saying it's busy it benefits use to use trylock() because it wont deadlock everything due to other resources being blocked.